 Our Wood Finishing Process

 The finishing process to furniture is oftentimes the most overlooked step in the process of furniture building.
 Many companies opt for cheaper, high VOC (Volatile Organic Compound) finishes.
 These finishes release toxic gas into the atmosphere - not just during production but in the home as well, alongside many other VOC sources in the home.
-In order to produce more eco-friendly and human-friendly furniture, we utilize a special low-VOC compound for our finishes.
+In order to produce more eco-friendly and human-friendly furniture, we utilize a special low-VOC catalyzed lacquer finish.
 This finish serves to not only protect your family from hazardous emissions, but are also rated to be one of the most durable finishes in the market!

 Step 1: Patina Layer